twlabs/cep-conference/README.md

 ## Core Engineering Practices Conference exercise

-To start, run through the "Getting Started" steps below for either Java or Javascript (whichever you are most comfortable working with).
+To start, run through the "Getting Started" steps below for either Kotlin or Javascript (whichever you are most comfortable working with).

 _This workshop assumes that you're using a Macbook.
 Steps will vary for Windows and Linux users._

-## Getting Started: Java
+## Getting Started: Kotlin

 First, you will need: